yulin6/FishGame-Codebase3/Fish/README.txt

 a rendering of a game board.
 Additionally, other directories will be generated as output when running make on the project.

+Player/ contains the files relevant to programming the player component of the Fish game, which includes but is not limited to its source code and tests, including files such as Strategy.java and its interface.

 Roadmap:
 Common/src/ contains the plain Java source code written for this project divided by software component.
 The game state component is contained within